Find out how to get a Duplicate Birth Certificate.

-There is nothing worse than needing your birth certificate for an important event only to discover you can’t find it.
+There is nothing worse than needing your birth certificate only to discover you cannot find it.
 However, while getting a replacement will cost some money, it is easier than you might think.

 How to Get a Duplicate Birth Certificate

-For those who were born abroad, but not related to parental military service, you’ll need to request a copy of your birth certificate from the U.S. State Department with a notarized request and $50 fee.
-Detailed information about what to include in your request is available from the DMV.
+For those who were born abroad but without parental military service, you’ll need to request a copy of your birth certificate from the U.S. Department of State.
+The fee is $50.
+You’ll need to sign it in the presence of a notary.

-If you were born in another country and are not a U.S. citizen, you’ll need to request your birth certificate from your country of origin.
+NOTE: If you were born in another country but not as a U.S. citizen, you’ll need to request your birth certificate from your country of origin.